edf-re/powerflex_logging_utilities_py/README.md

 This uses Python's logger propagation feature.
 We only need to configure the root Logger in order to make sure all other Loggers output in the desired format.

+You can pass `formatter_kwargs` to enable logging with a different JSON serializer.

 To use:

 ```skip_phmdoctest